-As a patient herself, Emily understands how it’s easy to assume drugs are safe simply because they are FDA-approved.
-However, through her personal and professional experiences, she has learned that some drugs can leave patients with life-altering consequences without proper warning — a fact that motivates her to help patients and their families stay informed when it comes to prescription and over-the-counter drugs.
+A patient herself, Emily understands how it’s easy to assume drugs are safe simply because they are FDA-approved.
+However, through her personal and professional experiences, she has learned that some drugs and medical devices can leave patients with life-altering consequences without proper warning — a fact that motivates her to help patients and their families stay informed when it comes to medical products and procedures.

-As a content writer and researcher for Drugwatch, Emily is committed to delivering well-researched, accurate and easy-to-understand content that educates, engages and inspires readers.
-She holds five Health Literacy certificates from the Centers for Disease Control and Prevention, including Health Literacy for Public Health Professionals; Writing for the Public; Creating Easier to Understand Lists, Charts and Graphs; Fundamentals of Communicating Risks; and Using Numbers and Explaining Risks.
-She is a member of The Alliance of Professional Health Advocates and the American Association for the Advancement of Science, the Society of Professional Journalists and the Society for Technical Communication.
+Emily holds five Health Literacy certificates from the Centers for Disease Control and Prevention, including Health Literacy for Public Health Professionals; Writing for the Public; Creating Easier to Understand Lists, Charts and Graphs; Fundamentals of Communicating Risks; and Using Numbers and Explaining Risks.
+She is a member of The Alliance of Professional Health Advocates, the American Association for the Advancement of Science, the Society of Professional Journalists and the Society for Technical Communication.

 Emily began her professional career as a journalist while attending the University of Florida.
 She worked as an editorial assistant for Miami magazine and as the production assistant at The Brechner Center for Freedom of Information, a unit of the University of Florida College of Journalism and Communications.
 She also contributed to the campus newspaper, the Independent Florida Alligator.

 Emily went on to work as a writer for UF Health News; an editor, producer and anchor for WUFT.org; and a correspondent for The Gainesville Sun.
 She worked for the Reporters Committee for Freedom of the Press in Washington, D.C., and the San Antonio Express-News in San Antonio, Texas.
-Her assignments ranged from writing news and feature stories about health topics to covering state and federal court proceedings, lawsuits and the U.S. Supreme Court during the time of the Affordable Care Act decision.
+Her assignments ranged from writing and editing news and feature stories about health topics to covering state and federal court proceedings, lawsuits and the U.S. Supreme Court during the time of the Affordable Care Act decision.
 Emily also composed scripts for Health in a Heartbeat, a podcast on consumer-health information and the latest medical research news, which airs on public radio stations in more than 55 markets nationwide.

 After graduating with a bachelor’s degree in journalism from UF, Emily covered crime, breaking news and local government for the South Florida Sun Sentinel.
 There, her passion for being an advocate and voice for victims only grew stronger, and in 2017, she joined Drugwatch.